INDEX-LINKED CONTRACTS

 ISDA US WIND SWAP CONFIRMATION TEMPLATE

-published a swap confirmation template to facilitate and standardise the
+In 2009, the International Swaps and Derivatives Association (ISDA)published a swap confirmation template to facilitate and standardise the

 documentation of natural-catastrophe swaps referencing US wind events.